vstinner/faulthandler/doc/index.rst

 Import the module and call ``faulthandler.enable()`` to enable the fault handler.

+You can also enable it at startup by setting the PYTHONFAULTHANDLER environment variable.

 The fault handler is called on catastrophic cases and so it can only use signal-safe functions (eg. it doesn't allocate memory on the heap).
 That's why the traceback is limited: it only supports ASCII encoding (use the